-About our Lowell site
+About Our Lowell Site

-IINE Lowell has welcomed refugees to the city since 1919.
-Today, the site serves refugee families and individuals from Afghanistan, Bhutan, Myanmar/Burma, China, Cuba, the Democratic Republic of Congo (DRC), Eritrea, Honduras, Iraq, Somalia, Sudan, Syria, and Uganda.
-We also serve Special Immigrant Visa holders from Afghanistan and Iraq, and Cubans and Haitians who are beneficiaries of the Cuban/Haitian entrant program.
+The Lowell site serves refugee families and individuals from around the world.
 The International Institute provides an array of support services starting with the initial resettlement program that lasts for a short 90 days.
 Support services are focused on helping refugees and immigrants successfully transition into their new lives in the United States and include job placements services; cultural adjustment programming; English language instruction; extended case management support; an asset development program for families ready to take steps towards purchasing a vehicle or home; and citizenship application services.

 The International Institute of Lowell was founded in 1918 as part of the Lowell YWCA to provide workforce development training and English classes.
 Six years later, the International Institute of Boston was established at the YWCA then located at 12 Newbury Street.
 The International Institute separated from the YWCA in 1935, and over the ensuing decades hundreds of community groups, individuals, corporations, and foundations joined forces with the organization to help immigrants integrate into New England.
 The International Institute of New Hampshire was founded in 1994 as a reorganization, continuation, and expansion of existing services in place since 1987.
 In 2001, the Boston site, Lowell site, and the International Institute of New Hampshire became one consolidated organization – The International Institute of New England.